liborsvoboda/Hotely/TravelAgencyFrontEnd/README.md

 # TravelAgencyFrontEnd

-1] ApiUrl is set in
+1] ApiUrl is in
 store/index.js parameter> apiRootUrl: 'http://localhost:5000'
-and use variable: store.state.apiRootUrl
+and use variable: store.state.apiRootUrl is Setted By Prod/Dev running in srv/main.js

 2] Run local for debuging